openhwgroup/cva6/verif/docs/VerifPlans/source/dvplan_AXI.md

   User-defined extension for the write and read address channel is not supported.
 AxUSER = 0b00
 * **Verification Goals**

-  Ensure that AxUSER = 0b00 is always true while AX_VALID is asserted.
+  Ensure that AxUSER = 0b00 is always true while AxVALID is asserted.
 * **Pass/Fail Criteria:** Assertion
 * **Test Type:** Constrained Random
 * **Coverage Method:** Assertion Coverage